 - The governor wasn't part of the inviting kingdom or confederacy in the last three days

-- The governor’s settlement isn't within the borders of the inviting kingdom
+- The governor’s village isn't within the borders of the inviting kingdom

-Relocation invitations can be sent by kings if the Wonder of the World level is below 50.
+Relocation invitations can be sent by kings if all Wonders of the World are below level 50.

 After you have clicked on the crown button in the map's circular menu, the invitation window will appear.
 There you can see the resource split of the field you have selected.
 To invite a governor, you need to search for the player in the second part of the screen.
 Select the governor and send the invitation.
 A Menhir will be placed on the field you offered for relocation.

-Why is it sometimes not possible to send the invitation to a governor?
+Why is it sometimes not possible to send an invitation to a governor?